segurvita/PlatformWatcher/README.md

 This tool displays an error if the Unity platform is not the specified one.

-For example, have you ever continued working on a WebGL application without switching the platform to WebGL, only to encounter mysterious build errors and spend a lot of time troubleshooting?
+For example, have you ever been working with several people on a Unity project for WebGL application development, and one of the members of the team did not switch the Platform to WebGL, and you encountered a mysterious build error and spent a lot of time troubleshooting?

-With this tool, you can immediately notice if you forget to switch the platform.
+With this tool, if you forgot to Switch Platform, the error will be displayed and you will notice it immediately!

 Please give it a try!